wnosiadek/green-coffee/README.md

 ### origin_weight_price.py

-script for classifying green coffee origins based on its price and weight
+script for classifying green coffee origin based on its price and weight

-transforms the data using origins.py, visualizes the data, creates and fits a **K Nearest Neighbors Classifier** on the training set, tests the model on the testing set
+transforms the data using origins.py, visualizes the data, creates a **K Nearest Neighbors Classifier** and fits it on the training set, tests the model on the testing set

+### origin_profile.py

+script for classifying green coffee origin based on its sensory profile

+transforms the data using origins.py, vectorizes the sensory profiles using **Count Vectorizer** with **Nltk** library (tokenization and stemming), creates **Multinomial** and **Complement** **Naive Bayes Classifiers** and fits them on the training set, tests the model on the testing set